VibhavSetlur/kbase_protein_query_module/docs/analysis_extensions.md

-# Adding New Analyses
+# Adding New Analyses (Advanced)

 ## Overview

+This is an advanced guide for adding new analyses.
+For a simpler step-by-step guide, see [CREATING_ANALYSES.md](CREATING_ANALYSES.md).

-Add new analysis types by creating a module, registering it, adding output handlers, and writing tests.
-Keep tests concise, professional, and aligned with `kb-sdk test`.
+Add new analysis types by creating a module, registering it, and writing self-tests.
+All analyses must include self-tests that print "ANALYSIS_OK" or "ANALYSIS_FAIL: <error>".

 ## Step-by-Step Guide